-Under the direction of Richard J. Clark, our three parish choirs perform from a rich patrimony of sacred music spanning fifteen centuries.
+Under the direction of Interim Director, Timothy Zimmerman, our three parish choirs perform from a rich patrimony of sacred music spanning fifteen centuries.
+(Longtime Director, Richard J. Clark has been appointed Director of Music of the Archdiocese of Boston and the Cathedral of the Holy Cross.)
 On any given Sunday you will hear music that reflects the diversity of our tradition—from Gregorian chant and sacred polyphony to choral music of the twenty-first century.

 Click here to listen to recordings of the St. Cecilia Choir: Recordings • Media

 Music Ministry at Saint Cecilia consists almost entirely of dedicated and talented volunteers.
 Over fifty volunteers sing at four sung liturgies each Sunday and combine voices for holy days and other special occasions.